 - Investments are continuing to be made in the data & analytics space.
 Organizations will spend an average of $12.3 million on data initiatives in the next year and 55% expect their budgets to increase, which is up from 44% in 2021.

 - To combat challenges and pursue their data initiatives, organizations are in need of analytics training, data management, data security, data integration and business intelligence skills.

-View the sample slides below for additional insight and download the full report to better understand and engage with tech buyers as they navigate their data & analytics initiatives.
+View the sample slides below for additional insight and download the full summary to better understand and engage with tech buyers as they navigate their data & analytics initiatives.
 To request a meeting with a Foundry’s sales executive to walk through the full study, please complete the form at the right.